qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/wms.rst

 * Based on the request above, let's replace the ``countries`` layer with another.
-* In order to see what other layers are available you could open up the :file:`world.qgs` project in QGIS and see.
+* In order to see what other layers are available you could open up the :file:`world.qgs` project in QGIS and look at its contents.
 Keep in mind though that the WMS clients don't have access to the QGIS project, they just look at the capabilities document contents.
 Also, there's a configuration option so that some of the layers existing in the QGIS project are ignored by QGIS when serving the WMS service.
 * So, you could look at the layer list when you point QGIS Desktop to the ``GetCapabilities`` URL or you could try yourself finding other layer names in the ``GetCapabilities`` XML response.